guscastles/pyth02/day09/bonus-homework-graphics.md

 and draw a line between any two circles that get closer to each other than some minimum distance (e.g. 200 pixels).
-To calculate the distance between two sets of x, y coordinates you will need the "Distance Formula" (which comes from the Pythagorean Theorem)
+To calculate the distance between two sets of x, y coordinates you will need the "Distance Formula" (which comes from the Pythagorean Theorem).
 - Use the `pygame.mixer` sound module to play a bouncing sound whenever one of the cirlces bounces off an edge (this actually sounds cool, especially if you use a different sound sample for top/bottom vs left/right edges).
-6- Use the up/down arrow keys to increase/decrease the overall speed of the circles.
+- Use the up/down arrow keys to increase/decrease the overall speed of the circles.